Section 1: Ancient Families

 The killing of a bison might have happened this way.
 The best runners were probably young men.
 They helped to get the bison into the place where they could be killed.
 The strongest men would be in charge of killing.
 Women would wait near the kill site.
 Women and older girls had to keep an eye on the youngest children until it was safe to go to the place where they would butcher the animals.
 Women probably skinned the carcasses, taking care not to make unnecessary cuts in the hide so it could be used for clothing or shelter.

 After butchering, women would prepare the meat for drying by slicing it very thin and placing it in the sun for several days.
 This is something they could do while watching over their youngest children.
 Older children might have helped with the work.
-If there were elderly women in the family, they might help process the meat and hides or watched the young children.
+If there were elderly women in the family, they might help process the meat and hides or watch over the young children.

 We know that some People, either men or women, used awls.
 The awl is a sharply pointed tool that can poke a hole in leather.
 Awls might have been used to make clothing or hide covers for shelters.
 We know that in historic times (after 1500 A.D.), women made tipi covers and clothing from hides.
 Women kept awls constantly at their sides.